MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 [Install SQL Server on Linux](https://docs.microsoft.com/sql/linux/sql-server-linux-setup) and verify install.

-Check the SQL Server Linux repositories for the Python and R extensions.
-If you already configured source repositories for the database engine install, you can run the **mssql-mlservices** package install commands using the same repo registration.
+* Check the SQL Server Linux repositories for the Python and R extensions.

-Python and R scripts can be executed in-database using Machine Learning Services.
+* If you already configured source repositories for the database engine install, you can run the **mssql-mlservices** package install commands using the same repo registration.

 [Microsoft R Open](#mro) provides the base R distribution for the R feature in SQL Server